ma-sauter/Talks/README.md

-This repo is intended for private purposes.
+If you're interested you can check out the Presentations for the talks I've held in the past.
-If you're interested you can check out the Presentations for the talks I've held in the past, but you may have to search for the presentation files inside the subdirectories.
-Until now, all of them should be .pptx files.
+Since this repo is mainly intended for private use, the subdirectories don't follow a specific organization scheme.
+If you want to look at the presentation files you have to look for .pptx files in various places.